 At Lord Deramore's we work as a team to assess and review the progress of all pupils.
+All support planned follows the 'graduated approach' of assess, plan, do, review.
 We aim to ensure that every child achieves their full potential and becomes a confident learner.
 Teachers use detailed information from their tracking of children's progress to make sure that all children are making progress at their level.
 Children are monitored daily during lessons and assessments are carried out regularly.
 Teachers work together to check that their judgements are correct.
 Our senior leadership team check the progress of pupils every term and discuss what we are going to do to make sure that each child is on track to achieve their full potential.

 In addition, teachers of children with SEND review personal targets termly and discuss these with parents/carers.
-Your child's teaching assistant will work closely with the class teacher to implement targets and support work set.
-Our SENDCo and SEND teacher will oversee provision for any children with SEND and will liaise with class teachers, teaching assistants and outside professionals to make sure that your child's needs are being met.
-Children who have an Education Health and Care Plan or a My Support Plan will also have an annual meeting to review their needs and provision and update these documents.
+Our SENDCo and SEND adviser will oversee provision for any children with SEND and will liaise with class teachers, teaching assistants and outside professionals to make sure that your child's needs are being met.
+Children who have an Education Health and Care Plan will also have an annual meeting to review their needs and provision and update these documents.